MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/xaml-cust-ctrl.md

 ```

 In this case, the only property that the default style sets is the control template.
 The template consists of a square (whose background is bound to the **Background** property that all instances of the XAML [**Control**](/uwp/api/windows.ui.xaml.controls.control) type have), and a text element (whose text is bound to the **BgLabelControl::Label** dependency property).

+> [!NOTE]
+> You need to make sure that the 'Themes' folder is really created.
+If you right-click the project in the solution explorer and use the 'Add -> New Filter' menu, the folder will not be created, but a filter instead, having a similar icon in the solution explorer.
+Your control will not be displayed in the UI of the application.
+>Instead you can navigate to the root folder of the project, create the 'Themes' folder by hand in Explorer, create the 'Generics.xaml' file manually and then add it by right-clicking the project in Visual Studio and using the 'Add -> Existing Item' menu element.

 ## Add an instance of **BgLabelControl** to the main UI page